 PRO: This level works very well with applications that require a long sequential data transfer, such as video servers.

-CONS: It works badly when there are many requests for data, such as a database management application.
+CONS: It works badly when many requests for data, such as a database management application.

 PRO: It is useful in case of sequential access to data

 CONS: Using a dedicated parity disk can cause write performance bottlenecks.